Fong20/TryHackMe/Cyber Security 101/Introduction to SIEM.md

-# Security Information and Event Management (SIEM) - Notes
+# Introduction to Security Information and Event Management (SIEM)

 ## 1. What is SIEM?
 SIEM (Security Information and Event Management) is a tool that: